NOTICE OF PRIVACY PRACTICES

 - Breach Notification.
 You have the right to be notified following a breach of unsecured Protected Health Information.

 - Right to a Paper Copy of This Notice.
 You are entitled to receive a paper copy of our notice of privacy practices.
 You may ask us to give you a copy of this notice at any time.
 To obtain a paper copy of this notice, contact the Corporate Compliance Office at (952) 936-7463

 CHANGES TO THIS NOTICE

 We reserve the right to revise or amend our notice of privacy practices.
 Any revision or amendment to this notice will be effective for all of your records our practice has created or maintained in the past, and for any of your records we may create or maintain in the future.
 Our practice will post a copy of our current notice in our offices in a prominent location, and you may request a copy of our most current notice at any time.

 If you believe your rights have been violated, you may file a complaint with our practice or with the Secretary of the Department of Health and Human Services.
-To file a complaint with our practice, contact the Corporate Compliance Office at (909) 881-5825.
-All complaints must be submitted in writing.
-You will not be penalized for filing a complaint.

 OTHER USES OF MEDICAL INFORMATION

 Other uses and disclosures of medical information not covered by this notice or the laws that apply to us will be made only with your written permission.
 If you provide us permission to use or disclose identifiable health information, you may revoke that permission, in writing, at any time.
 If you revoke your permission, we will no longer use or disclose identifiable health information for the reasons covered by your written authorization.
 You understand that we are unable to take back any disclosures we have already made with your permission, and that we are required to retain our records of the care that we provided to you.